 Other City Tree Regulations

-The City has a some regulations, in addition to its Tree Permit Requirements, that specify how trees must be managed in the interest of tree health and public safety.
+The City has regulations, in addition to its Tree Permit Requirements, that specify how trees must be managed in the interest of urban forest health and public safety.

 Vines on Trees

 Private property owners must control the growth of vines on their property.
 Allowing vines to reach the limbs of a tree is a violation and failure to make efforts towards control of such vegetation is considered a Class D municipal infraction.